NoBrainerORM/nobrainer.io/docs/fields.md

 Note that the setters are _not_ used when reading a document from the database.
 Keep this in mind when your database does not match your schema.

+## Accessing raw attributes

+`self._read_attribute(attr)` and `self._write_attribute(attr, value)` access
+internal attributes, bypassing any type checking.
+These methods should not be used for regular use.
+Do not use these methods when overriding getters/setters (see above).

 ## Default Values

 To assign a default value to a field, you may pass a `default` option.